markekraus/PSRAW/docs/Module/PSRAW.md

 Requests a OAuth Access Token from Reddit and sets it as the session default OAuth Token

 ### [Resolve-RedditDataObject](Resolve-RedditDataObject.md)
-Resolves a `RedditThing` to it's PSRAW object type.
+Resolves a `RedditDataObject` from another object

 ### [Set-RedditDefaultOAuthToken](Set-RedditDefaultOAuthToken.md)
 Sets the session default OAuth Token

 ### [Update-RedditOAuthToken](Update-RedditOAuthToken.md)
 Refresh a `RedditOAuthToken`